matiwan3/project-scripts-and-scrappers/john talks/README.md

 ## Description of main.py

 `main.py` is a Python script implementing a voice-controlled assistant system.
 It utilizes the SpeechRecognition library to capture audio input from the microphone and the Google Web Speech API for speech recognition.
-The script listens for specific trigger phrases and executes corresponding actions based on the recognized phrases.
+The script listens for specific trigger phrases and executes corresponding actions based on the recognized phrases.<br><br>
+**Why "John"?** After testing various names, I discovered that many were misinterpreted.
+For example, when I said "teddy" (the previous name), the program recognized it as "daddy" 😂.
+"John" is the most universally recognized and straightforward name I found.

 ### Functionality:
 - Listens for trigger phrases such as:
-  - "John turn off my PC"
+  - "john banana" (turn off my PC and exits the program)
-  - "John hibernate my PC"
-  - "John lock my PC"
-  - "Bye John"
+  - "john hibernate" (hibernates the PC and exits the program)
+  - "john lock" (locks the PC and doesn't exit the program)
+  - "bye john" (exits the program)
 - Executes corresponding actions like:
   - Shutting down the PC
   - Hibernating the PC